upwork/php-upwork/README.md

 1.
-Download latest release from https://github.com/upwork/php-upwork/releases, let's say it is https://github.com/upwork/php-upwork/archive/v1.0.1.tar.gz, and extract it to `vendor/upwork` folder, located in the root of your application.
+Download latest release from https://github.com/upwork/php-upwork/releases, let's say it is https://github.com/upwork/php-upwork/archive/v1.0.1.tar.gz, and extract it to `vendor/upwork` folder, located in the root directory of your application.

 2.
 Create vendor/autoload.php, a possible simple variant could be: